 Engineering is a demanding discipline.
 It requires dedicated focus, significant effort, and good management of your resources.
 National statistics show that at the undergraduate level about half of the engineering graduates in the United States graduate in five (5) years, while the other half graduate in four (4) years.
 There are many factors that come into play in making a 4-year or 5-year decision—things like financial situation, time availability, playing collegiate sports, and the pursuit of multiple degrees.

-We strongly recommend completing this questionnaire with your family and/or mentors, as these decisions will influence your course load, financial situation, and time required to complete your degree.
+We have a self-assessment questionnaire (click below to download this Excel file) that can help you consider these factors.
+We strongly recommend completing this self assessment with your family and/or mentors, as these decisions will influence your course load, financial situation, and time required to complete your degree.
 We would like to provide the support that meets your needs.
 Please contact Milligan Engineering if you have any questions or would like to have further discussions.

 Once enrolled, students will be required to meet certain progression gateways and benchmarks in order to progress through the Milligan Engineering Program.
 Satisfactory progress (a C- or better) must be attained in all of the math-science-engineering courses at the First-Year, Second-Year, and Third-Year Gateways before the student can enroll in the next year’s courses.